WESTAF mobilizes experts

 In the spring of 2000, the Nebraska Arts Council commissioned WESTAF to conduct an economic impact study of the arts industry in Nebraska.

 In the summer of 2000, the Oregon Arts Commission, Northwest Business for Culture and the Arts, and the Regional Arts and Culture Council commissioned WESTAF to conduct an economic impact study of the nonprofit arts sector in Oregon.

-In the fall of 1999, the Utah Arts Council, Utah Humanities Council, Office of Museum Services, Utah Department of Community and Economic Development, Utah State Historical Society, Salt Lake City Arts Council, and Utah Cultural Alliance commissioned WESTAF to conduct an economic impact study of the cultural sector in Utah.
+In the fall of 1999, Utah’s Arts and Humanities Council, Office of Museum Services, Department of Community and Economic Development, State Historical Society, Salt Lake City Arts Council, and Cultural Alliance commissioned WESTAF to conduct an economic impact study of the cultural sector in Utah.